 If someone dies in an accident, they cannot file a wrongful death lawsuit.
 If they were adults when they died, however, the personal representative of their probate estate can file a wrongful death lawsuit.
 If they were a child at the time of death, their parents or guardian can file a wrongful death lawsuit.

-Punitive damages are a unique form of personal injury compensation.
-They are intended to deter particularly irresponsible or wrongful behavior, rather than to compensate the victim.
+Punitive damages, also known as “exemplary damages,” are a unique form of personal injury compensation.
+They are intended to deter grossly irresponsible or wrongful behavior, rather than to compensate the victim.
 Nevertheless, it is the victim who receives these damages.
 Indiana limits punitive damages to three times the amount of compensatory damages or $50,000, whichever is greater.
+There are also State limits to the amount of money you are entitled to keep out of a punitive damage award.

 Examples of cases where punitive damages might be appropriate include: